UWTMGIS/TGIS504_Wi21/lab-2b/Lab2b_Collector_instructions.md

 * For the ParkBoundaries feature class, we will import existing data rather than build the feature class from scratch.
 If you are not present in class to do this with the instructor, please view the relevant portion of the class recording before continuing.
 You can find a zip folder containing the shapefile we will use for the import on GitHub.
 * Remember that you must define your domains before you create any feature classes that use those domains for drop-down options.
 This is counter-intuitive to many users, but it is important.
+* Photos are not actually included as fields (i.e. not columns in an attribute table) but as attachments.
+See the class recording and linked instructions from ArcGIS.com for a reminder of how to enable attachments on a given feature class.
 * Before publishing your service, make sure that your service is shared with the MSGT 2020-2021 cohort on the 'Sharing' tab of the 'Service Editor' window.

 ### Part 3: Create a map for data collection